diveshthakre19/My_javascript_Notes-/Part1.md

 variables are like a like a Box Where we can store values.

-# Rules for choosing variables
+## Rules for choosing variables

 - Letters, Digits, UnderScores and $ sing allowed
 - Must begin with $, \_ or a letter
 - js Reserved key words cannot be used as a variable name
-- js is case sensitive language so be aware
+- javascript is case sensitive language so be aware.

-# const, let and var
+## const, let and var

 ## var vs let in Javascript